 In This Article

-SIBO, which is short for small intestinal bacterial overgrowth, is a condition caused by the abnormal increase in bacteria in the small intestine.
-Some people call SIBO blind loop syndrome.
+SIBO, short for small intestinal bacterial overgrowth, is a condition caused by the abnormal increase in bacteria in the small intestine.

 In many cases, SIBO develops after someone is ill or they undergo surgery.
 If the passage of food through the digestive system slows, it causes waste to build up in the digestive tract.
 This creates a breeding ground for harmful bacteria.